NRS Founder Bill Parks

 Bill (William H.) Parks: Educator, Entrepreneur, and Business Professional

 Bill was born July 15, 1934 in South Bend, Indiana, home of the Studebaker Corporation.
-His grandfather, a sales training executive with Studebaker, spent a lot of time with Bill and was a strong early influence and mentor.
+His grandfather, a sales training executive with Studebaker, spent a lot of time mentoring Bill.
 Many of the lessons Bill’s grandfather taught Bill in regards to marketing, personnel management, honesty and integrity in business became touchstones when he went into business for himself.

-After founding NRS, Bill moved to Moscow, Idaho to join the faculty at the University of Idaho in the College of Business and Economics.
+After founding NRS with $2000, Bill moved to Moscow, Idaho to join the faculty at the University of Idaho in the College of Business and Economics.
 He continued to nurture and build the business while teaching fulltime, often hiring students from his classes to inventory, pack and ship products to customers.

-Today NRS is a multi-million-dollar company with hundreds of dealers in the U.S. and around the world.
+In 2012, NRS celebrated its 40th anniversary, and today is a multi-million-dollar company with hundreds of dealers world-wide.
 It is one of the major manufacturers and distributors of boats, apparel and accessories in the paddlesports industry.
-NRS employs over 130 people, and has over 90,000 square feet of office, manufacturing and warehouse space in Moscow, Idaho, and a boat manufacturing facility in Mexico.
-Through the years Bill has stayed true to the inspirations he received early in his career from his grandfather and other mentors to “build the kind of company that I would like to do business with.”
-In 2012, NRS is celebrating its 40th anniversary.
+Through the years Bill has stayed true to the inspirations he received early in his career from his grandfather and other mentors to “build the kind of company you would like to do business with.”
+But the success within NRS has also sparked Bill’s interest in tax laws.

-Bill is now retired from teaching.
-He devotes his time to NRS (now 100% employee owned), to advocating for the paddlesports industry, and to sharing his insights on business and finance, both academic and practical.
+Bill retired from teaching and now devotes his time to NRS (now 100% employee owned), advocating for the paddlesports industry, sharing his insights on business and finance, both academic and practical, and most recently, fighting for tax equality between domestic companies and MNEs.
+More information regarding Bill’s tax solutions, including literature written by him and other colleagues, can be found on the website salesfactor.org.